...

 • Family members and loyal friends are always a great resource to which you can turn when substance abuse becomes an issue.

 • When you believe that professional help is needed, a counselor and doctor are always great resources as well.
-It’s important to find a counselor that is well-versed in the addictions which are unique to your situation.
+It’s important to find a counselor who is well-versed in the addictions that are unique to your situation.

 • Many companies will have human resource options for individuals suffering from addictions or substance abuse issues.
 These departments will be able to provide resources to help make it possible to navigate your work during the recovery.